 As we age, even healthy lungs lose some function.
-This graph shows that smokers who get COPD lose lung function at a much faster rate.
-People who have frequent flare-ups (red line) lose lung function faster, too.
+Smokers who get COPD lose lung function at a much faster rate.

-Quitting Smoking is the most important thing you can do to actually slow down the loss of lung function.
-While you cannot return lung function to normal after quitting smoking, you will slow the progression of your COPD (dotted blue lines).
+Quitting smoking is the most important thing you can do to actually slow down the loss of lung function (Wang and Sin, Int J Chron Pulmon Dis 2011).
+While you are unlikely to return lung function to normal after quitting smoking, you will slow the progression of your COPD.
 If you have already quit smoking, congratulations!
-If you are still trying to quit, ask a COPD Infoline Associate for help.
-1-866-316-COPD (2673).

-"Susceptible Smokers" are individuals whose lungs are significantly damaged by smoking and develop COPD.
-Their lung function starts to go down at a very early age.
-Even at ages 35 to 45, lung function begins to decline.
-This group is just starting to have symptoms of COPD like chronic cough or mild shortness of breath with heavy work or exercise.
+"Susceptible smokers" are individuals whose lungs are significantly damaged by smoking and develop COPD.
+Their lung function starts to decrease at a very early age.
+Even at ages 35 to 45, lung function begins to decline and this group will start to have symptoms of COPD like chronic cough or mild shortness of breath with heavy work or exercise.
 These early signs of COPD are often ignored because they are mild.
 If this age group stops smoking, they may avoid developing significant COPD.

 You can also visit Smoking in America for additional information on how to quit smoking and the impact of cigarette smoking in America.